AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/scenario-planner-release-activity/sp-release-20-3.md

 * To hit a growth optimization target, do we need additional resources within a specific skill set?
 * To hit a profitability target, do we need to push specific initiatives out to a later date

-For more information about Scenario Planner, see [The Adobe Workfront Scenario Planner overview](../../../scenario-planner/scenario-planner-overview.md).
+For more information about Scenario Planner, see [The Scenario Planner overview](../../../scenario-planner/scenario-planner-overview.md).